QualitySushi/osrs-simulator/docs/DEVELOPER_GUIDE.md

 A simple about page exists at `frontend/src/app/about/page.tsx` and describes the project, its data sources and technologies used.
 It links back to the home page.

+## News Page

+The news page located at `frontend/src/app/news/page.tsx` stores articles in `localStorage`.
+Users can submit a title and content through a simple form to create new posts that persist across reloads in the browser.

 ## API Pagination

 The `/items` and `/bosses` endpoints accept optional `page` and `page_size` query parameters.
 These correspond to SQL `OFFSET`/`FETCH` clauses in the database service.